Ovarian Function and Ovarian Reserve Screening

 Is Day 3Testing Important?

-Day 3 Blood Work is very important because gives Dr. Zoneraich or Dr. Larsen key information about your reproductive potential.
+Day 3 Blood Work is very important because gives Dr. Zoneraich, Dr. Larsen or Dr. Troché key information about your reproductive potential.
 Ovarian reserve is a measure of how well the ovaries are expected to respond to stimulation with fertility medication.
 Since ovarian reserve begins to decline approximately 6-7 years prior to menopause (average age is 50-51) and the onset of menopause occurs earlier for some women, all women will be tested in order to provide appropriate counseling and determine which procedures and protocols would be of most benefit.

 The “Day 3 hormone test” is a very sensitive test and provides us with a great deal of information which may impact your treatment.
 Since there can be quite a discrepancy in results between different laboratories, we require that this test be performed in our facility to assure accurate interpretation.